-Qualitative Measurement - The quality of a student's academic work.
+Qualitative Measurement (GPA) - The quality of a student's academic work.

 All law students must maintain a cumulative grade point average of at least 1.8 at the end of the student's first year and a 2.0 at the end of the second year and beyond.
-Transfer credits do not factor into the grade point average.
-Courses with grades of "Pass" do not factor into the grade point average.
+Transfer credits and courses with grades of "Pass" do not factor into the grade point average.
 Courses with grades of "Fail" will factor into the grade point average as they are counted as 0 in the calculation.

-Quantitative Measurement - The rate of a student's progress toward a degree.
+Repeated courses will be counted in the GPA in addition to the original grade.
+Quantitative Measurement (Pace) - The rate of a student's progress toward a degree.
 Successful completion measures credits earned, not credits attempted.

-Satisfactory academic progress is measured once per year at the end of the spring semester.
-To be considered satisfactory, full-time students must successfully complete at least 20 credits of academic work, and part-time students must successfully complete at least 16 credits of academic work toward the juris doctor or JD/dualdegree programs during a period of two consecutive required semesters.
-Courses with a grade of "Pass" are counted as earned credits; courses with a grade of "Fail" are considered as attempted but not earned.
-Incomplete and withdrawn courses are counted as attempted but not earned.
-Credits that are dropped during the published add/drop periods are not considered as attempted credits.
-Transfer credits are accepted as both attempted and earned.
-Audited courses are not counted toward degree progress.
+Students must successfully complete 67% of the coursework attempted each academic year.

+- Courses with a grade of "Pass" are counted as earned credits; courses with a grade of "Fail" are considered as attempted but not earned. - Incomplete and withdrawn courses are counted as attempted but not earned. - Audited credits and those that are dropped during the published add/drop periods are not considered attempted credits. - Transfer credits are accepted as both attempted and earned. - In Progress grades are not counted as attempted or earned. - Repeated courses are included as attempted courses.